-Impressive yes, but Jim’s lasting impact will be his special interest in Corvette racers, sparked by the 1964 B/P fuel-injected Corvette road racer that he restored and drove at Laguna Seca, Riverside, Sears Point, Willow Springs, and San Diego Stadium.
+Impressive yes, but Jim’s lasting impact will be his special interest in Corvette race cars, sparked by the 1964 B/P fuel-injected Corvette road racer that he found in 1985 at a swap meet.
+He restored it over the next 4 years and drove at Laguna Seca, Riverside, Sears Point, Willow Springs, and San Diego Stadium.

 In 1987 and 2002, GM’s 75th and Corvette's 50th birthdays, Jim assisted Steve Earle, founder of the Monterey Historic Races, by locating key Corvette race cars, owners and drivers.
 He also assisted the PEBBLE BEACH CONCOUR in finding 1953-1968 significant cars to be placed on the putting green above the LODGE and show.

-Jim has oftern been called a Corvette Historian by fellow enthusiasts as his knowledge of the cars life is vast.
+Jim has often been called a Corvette Historian by fellow enthusiasts as his knowledge of the cars life is vast.

 His 1964 B/P Race car was born with the 375hp fuel injection 327 engine when new.
 The car was stolen from the original owner and when recovered minus FI unit and other parts, the insurance company sold it to its new racer owner Paul Baity.
 It began life in 1965 racing SCCA Cal Club road races in Southern California.
-Author Tom Cotter owns the car today and continues vintage racing it in East and West Coast events.
+Author Tom Cotter owns the car today and continues vintage racing it in the at SVRA events at Lime Rock, VIR, Watkins Glen and other east coast events.